-- 77. Under Alert Levels 2 and 3, transport operators are required to support contact tracing. - 78.
+- 83. Under Alert Levels 2 and 3, transport operators are required to support contact tracing. - 84.
 Regional authorities, and transport operators, are required to display QR codes that are compatible with the NZ COVID Tracer App for their transport assets.
-Those QR codes need to be displayed in an easily accessible prominent place. - 79.
-Public transport services are not required to obtain and display QR codes if they require all passengers to provide their name and a contact telephone number (in order to use the service); these may include services, such as: - air passenger services, - interregional bus services, - interregional passenger train services. - 80.
-In addition, the following services do not need to obtain and display QR codes: - school buses (meaning dedicated school services contracted by: the Ministry of Education, or Local Authority, or School Board, or Auckland Transport), or - car sharing services and carpooling services. - 81.
+Those QR codes need to be displayed in an easily accessible prominent place. - 85.
+From 11.59pm on 5 October 2021, the following additional requirements will apply to the displaying of QR codes on public transport (except public transport with five or fewer seats): - additional copies of the QR code are to be displayed in one or more prominent places elsewhere in the vehicle so far as is reasonably practical, and - displayed copies of the QR code are not altered in a way that makes it unclear that the QR code was issued by the New Zealand Government for the purpose of enabling contact tracing. - 86.
+Additionally, QR codes displayed on public transport (including public transport with five or fewer seats) must be in a condition that enables the QR code to be scanned for the purpose of enabling contact tracing. - 87.
+Public transport services are not required to obtain and display QR codes if they require all passengers to provide their name and a contact telephone number (in order to use the service); these may include services, such as: - air passenger services, - interregional bus services, - interregional passenger train services. - 88.
+In addition, the following services do not need to obtain and display QR codes: - school buses (meaning dedicated school services contracted by: the Ministry of Education, or Local Authority, or School Board, or Auckland Transport), or - car sharing services and carpooling services. - 89.
 Regional authorities (in the case of public transport) and transport operators should also take steps to promote and enable users and passengers to keep records for contact tracing purposes.
-We recommend transport operators issue public messaging (e.g. through posters, announcements, social media) to encourage users and passengers to: - use the NZ COVID Tracer App by scanning the QR code (where display of the QR code is available)
+We recommend transport operators issue public messaging (e.g. through posters, announcements, social media) to encourage users and passengers to:

-or recording the trip manually in the NZ COVID Tracer App (if the QR code is not available); OR keep a manual record if you do not have a smartphone.
+use the NZ COVID Tracer App by scanning the QR code (where display of the QR code is available) or recording the trip manually in the NZ COVID Tracer App (if the QR code is not available); OR keep a manual record if you do not have a smartphone;